MatthijsKamstra/haxejs/haxe/installation.md

 * Use [Chocolatey](#chocolatey)

-Although all the installation methodes _should_ work, I have only tried the original installer from haxe.org I would advise everybody to use that one!
+Although all the installation methods _should_ work.
+I have use the original installer from haxe.org, and didn't try the other methods.

+My suggestion would be to use that one!

 <a name="haxe"></a>